 It’s the most helpless feeling in the world of recording.
-You’re halfway through—or worse, wrapping up—an epic guitar solo or an entertaining two hour-long podcast, and you notice GarageBand isn’t responding.
-Oh no. The infamous beach ball is spinning, and it looks like your genius may be gone forever.
+You’re halfway through—or worse, wrapping up—an epic guitar solo or an entertaining two-hour-long podcast, and you notice GarageBand isn’t responding.
+The infamous beach ball is spinning, and it looks like your genius may be gone forever.

 Luckily, there is a way to recoup this seemingly lost audio, even if your project appears empty.
 Following a scare on Monday when lightning made my power flicker in the final minutes of our Let’s Talk iOS recording, I came across this cool tip for recovering my GarageBand file that was created before the software crashed.